cloudmesh/pi/content/en/tutorial/raspberry-burn-windows/index.md

 on what network router you have.
 This includes a classical network router or a mesh network router.

-We provide the following illustrations

-The following image shows our cluster configuration for a static network setup:
+We provide for both the following illustrations.
+YOu will have to determine which network type fits for you as there will be a slight difference during the burn task that we point out later.

 {{< tabs tabTotal="2" tabLeftAlign="2">}}
 {{< tab tabName="Classic" >}}

+The following image shows our cluster configuration for a static network setup:

-{{< imgproc network Fill "600x400" />}}
+{{< imgproc network Fit "1000x1000" />}}

 The alternative is to use a mesh network in which we have the following setup

 {{< /tab >}}
 {{< tab tabName="Mesh" >}}

-Mesh
+{{< imgproc mesh-pi Fit "1000x1000" />}}

+{{< /tab >}}
 {{< /tabs >}}

-## 4. Installing Python
+## 5. Installing Python

 Cloudmesh burn runs an many different versions of Python.
 This includes Python either installed with conda or python.org as it can be